How Does A Bridging Loan Work?

 Bridge Loan example

 To give an example of where bridging finance could be useful, consider a homeowner with a £400,000 house, where the existing mortgage is £200,000.
 This homeowner has found their new dream home, on the market for £600,000, but the vendor will only sell on condition of contracts being exchanged within 28 days, and completion taking place within six weeks.
 Of course, it would be unrealistic for the buyer to expect to sell their existing property in this timeframe, so they may choose to use a bridging loan to help.
 This buyer needs £600,000 (plus stamp duty and fees) to pay for the new home, but their income is not enough to secure a mortgage for this amount from a bank when taking into account their existing borrowing.
-Instead, a bridging loan for the full amount can be used to help buy the property.
+Instead, a bridging loan for the full amount can be used to help buy the property before selling their existing home.
 Once their existing home sells and the mortgage is paid off, the remaining funds as the deposit for a mortgage on the new property.
-When these mortgage funds are received, they are used to pay off the bridging loan.
+When these mortgage funds are received, they are used to pay off the bridging loan amount.